love & memory

 With most people that I talk to, texting is transactional, not because we don’t have anything to say but because there are so many more efficient ways of communicating now.
 If it’s an ongoing conversation, I’ll usually use Messenger, the only feature of Facebook I use on a daily basis and one I feel an inexplicable affection for (perhaps this is partly nostalgia for the simple functionality and monochromatic ‘90s kitsch of Gchat), messages to be answered at leisure.
 My sisters inform me that I am the only one that still uses Messenger, with everyone else having migrated to Instagram DMs or iMessage, but I still like the idea of a thoughtful exchange over a hastily-answered DM, which feels like an afterthought.
 For longer, more in-depth conversations, I’ll default to video calling, because good news is best shared face-to-face and bad news is best commiserated with in empathetic expressions.
 For urgencies, I’ll call people.
 Texting, in which I used to delight when T9 and Motorola Razrs were novel and I was only allowed 250 messages per month, is simply no longer as useful.
 I’ve found as I age that most of my text conversations are pragmatic or logistical in nature, consisting of things like, “Are you there yet?” or “What time are we meeting?”

-But there's a single text conversation I can't bring myself to delete, even after the others are long gone, and that's one from December of last year, one I wrote to my favorite high school English teacher:
+But there's a single text conversation I can't bring myself to delete, even after the others are long gone, and that's one from December of last year, one I exchanged with my favorite high school English teacher:

 hi ms. moffett! hope you're doing well. i'm back in california for break and i'll be back in san diego this weekend...are you around on monday the 23rd? would love to get coffee with you.